Frequently Asked Questions

 If you would like to join, the membership fee is $150.00 for the year.
 A cheque (or cash) should be attached to a membership form.
-This includes free dragon boat rental, free access to the fitness room at Comox Recreation and the equipment loan of PFD (life-jacket), team uniform and paddle.
+This includes free dragon boat rental, and the equipment loan of PFD (life-jacket), team uniform and paddle.
 You will be coached on paddling techniques to help prepare us to enter into races at festivals.
 There may be some costs involved to attend festivals but the team fundraising helps to subsidize these events.

 Do have to have survived cancer to be on the team?